milo-minderbinder/AWS-PlantUML/README.md

     3. Run the `awspuml.py` script against your downloaded `<ICONS_DIR>` using your custom config

 #### 1. Download
 If you haven't installed it already, you'll need Python 3 to run the `awspuml.py` module used to generate the AWS-PlantUML `.puml` files.
-You can get installation instructions and binaries for Python 3.4, which was used to generate the release version of AWS-PlantUML, on [Python.org](https://www.python.org/downloads/release/python-344/).
+You can get installation instructions and binaries for Python 3.6, which was used to generate the release version of AWS-PlantUML, on [Python.org](https://www.python.org/downloads/release/python-360/).

 Download the AWS Simple Icon set [here](https://aws.amazon.com/architecture/icons/) and extract the contents to a directory we'll refer to as `<ICONS_DIR>`.
-This release was generated from version 16.2.22 of the AWS Simple Icons set release by Amazon.
+This release was generated from version 17.1.6 of the AWS Simple Icons set release by Amazon.

 #### 2. Configure
 Using the release version of the `awspuml.ini` configuration file as a reference, you can specify custom styles for your own AWS-PlantUML build.
 The `[AWSPUML.colors]` section maps color names to simple HTML color names (e.g. Red) or custom hex values (e.g. #AAFFCC).
 These custom color names can then be referenced elsewhere in the configuration by including `${AWSPUML.colors:<COLOR_NAME>` in a configuration option value, where "`<COLOR_NAME>`" would be replaced by the desired option in the `[AWSPUML.colors]` section.

 The remaining sections designate generation options for the folders created from the icons in `<ICONS_DIR>`.
 To make the generated folder structure of AWS-PlantUML URL-safe, the `awspuml.py` script relies on Amazon's file naming convention for the AWS Simple Icon set, which names files according to the pattern:

-    <CATEGORY>_<SERVICE_NAME>[_<SERVICE_COMPONENT>].<FILE_EXTENSION>
+    <CATEGORY>_<SERVICE_NAME>[_<SERVICE_COMPONENT>][_LARGE].<FILE_EXTENSION>

 Options in the `awspuml.ini` can be set for an entire category

-    [Internet-Of-Things]
+    [InternetOfThings]
     entity_type: artifact

 or for all subsections of a category

-    [Internet-Of-Things.AWSIoT.]
+    [InternetOfThings.AWSIoT.]
     entity_type: component

 or just for a specific item in a category

-    [Internet-Of-Things.AWSIoT.action]
+    [InternetOfThings.AWSIoT.action]
     entity_type: usecase

 Valid options are: